enoonge/websec9/README.md

 Summary:
   - 15143 attacks
-  - Most from foreign countries (china, russia, brazil were most prevalent)
+  - Most from foreign countries (Netherlands, US, China, Great Britain were most prevalent)
   - Dionaea received the most amount of attacks, then Amun, then Shockpot

 *See attached session.json file*